ubccsss/ubccsss.org/content/events/2024-10-14-espressots-open-shop-workshop.md

 ![Preview image for EspressoTS Open Shop Workshop event](/files/2024-10-14-espressots-instagram-post.png)

-ExpressoTS, an open-source Node.js framework built with Typescript for creating highly maintainable server-side applications.
+ExpressoTS is an open-source Node.js framework built with Typescript for creating highly maintainable server-side applications.
 It offers a modular architecture, easy middleware integration, and scalability for efficient web development.

 Contributing to open-source projects like ExpressoTS accelerates innovation, fosters community collaboration, and provides valuable learning experiences.
 Join us in this talk to learn more about the world of open-source projects, ExpressoTS and how you can contribute and benefit from open source projects.